JYT1078000

 Periodic maintenance of the switchboard includes cleaning, lubrication, and exercising component parts.
 The interval between maintenance checks can vary depending upon the amount of usage and environmental conditions of each installation.
 The maximum recommended inspection interval is one year.
 This definition for periodic maintenance applies throughout this manual, unless otherwise noted.

 Always inspect the switchboard after an external electrical fault.
 (Refer to Adverse Circumstances).
-Service bulletins for the various disconnecting and overcurrent devices mounted in the switchboard are available through your local Schneider Electric representative.
+Service bulletins for the various disconnecting and overcurrent devices mounted in the switchboard are available through a local Schneider Electric representative.

 General Inspection and Cleaning